Find Effective Programs for Adolescents and Teenagers at Artemis

 Harder Drugs Like Cocaine and Fentanyl

-Usually not as common, teenagers begin using drugs like cocaine, methamphetamine, heroin, and fentanyl at the 12th-grade level and higher.
+Although not as commonly as with marijuana and alcohol, teenagers begin using drugs like cocaine, meth, heroin, and fentanyl in the 12th grade and higher.
 This is normally for one of several reasons:

 - They begin interacting with older age groups who have easier access to harder drugs

-- The experimenting conducted during high school has led to using drugs on a regular basis to mask a mental health disorder
+- The experimentation conducted during high school has led to using drugs on a regular basis to mask or ‘self-medicate’ a mental health disorder.

-What Are the Risk Factors of Teen Drug Addiction?
+What Are the Risk Factors for Teen Drug Addiction?

 Learning why a teen might lean on substance use can help parents and mentors discover earlier intervention methods.
-Certain factors and warning signs might indicate you’re dealing with a young person—or group of young people, engaged in substance misuse:
+Certain factors and warning signs might indicate you’re dealing with a young person, or a group of young people, engaged in substance misuse:

 1. Family History